What is an allergy?1

 They cause skin reactions upon contact with the skin for a more or less prolonged period, manifesting as eczema or dermatitis.
 The most common contact allergens are metals (especially nickel) and certain topical medications.

-These include medications, latex, and hymenopteran venom (bees and wasps).
+These include medications, latex, and hymenoptera venom (bees and wasps).

-What are the types of allergy tests, and how are they performed?3
+What are the different types of allergy tests, and how are they performed?3

 In clinical practice, the etiological diagnosis of allergy is made based on the patient’s medical history, supplemented by allergy testing.
-Allergy testing includes skin tests andin vitromeasurements of specific IgE levels, which indicate sensitization—that is, the presence of specific IgE antibodies against the aeroallergen.
+Allergy testing includes skin tests andin vitromeasurements of specific IgE levels, which indicate sensitization—that is, the presence of specific IgE antibodies against the airborne allergen.

-As for skin tests, various types of skin tests can be performed, depending on the specific allergic condition and the type of allergic reaction suspected (immediate or delayed).
+As for skin tests, various types of skin tests can be performed, depending on the specific allergic disease and the type of allergic reaction suspected (immediate or delayed).

 References:

-1. Chivato Pérez T. ¿Qué es la alergia? ¿Qué estudia la Alergología?
-En: José Manuel Zubeldia, Mª Luisa Baeza, Ignacio Jáuregui, Carlos J. Senent.
-BBVA Foundation book of allergic diseases.
-1st edition Bilbao: Editorial Nerea, S.A.; 2012. pp. 21-30.
+1. Chivato Pérez, T. “What Is an Allergy?
+What Does Allergology Study?”
+In: José Manuel Zubeldia, Mª Luisa Baeza, Ignacio Jáuregui, Carlos J. Senent.
+BBVA Foundation Book on Allergic Diseases.
+1st ed.
+Bilbao: Editorial Nerea, S.A.; 2012. pp. 21–30.

 You might be interested in our article "What Is Immunotherapy?"